darinz/ML/01_linear_models/01_linear_regression/05_locally_weighted_linear_regression.md

 ## The LWR Algorithm

 As discussed previously, and as shown in the example above, the choice of features is important to ensuring good performance of a learning algorithm.
 (When we talk about model selection, we'll also see algorithms for automatically choosing a good set of features.)
 In this section, let us briefly talk about the locally weighted linear regression (LWR) algorithm which, assuming there is sufficient training data, makes the choice of features less critical.
-This treatment will be brief, since you'll get a chance to explore some of the properties of the LWR algorithm yourself in the homework.
+This treatment will be brief.

 ### Comparison with Standard Linear Regression